Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

-In this article, we’ll cover all you need to know when planning a visit to Sparks Lake, including tips from us.
-We are Central Oregon local’s who love Sparks Lake and want to help you make the most of your visit.
-So pack the car and let’s dive right in!
+We are central Oregon locals who love Sparks Lake and want to help you make the most of your visit.

 Sparks Lake Overview

-Don’t worry, there is an excellent day use area to access the lake and set up a picnic for the day.
+There is an excellent day use area to access the lake and set up a picnic for the day.

 Furthermore, there are ample opportunities for dispersed camping, fishing, photography, nature viewing, and boating.
 We’ll cover all of these activities in detail in this article.

-Sparks Lake Map
+Sparks Lake Oregon Map

 Sparks Lake Day Use Area

 The day use area at Sparks Lake is excellent.
 Parking is super close to the rocky beaches that line the lake shore, which make for great spots to hang out on a hot day.
-Shade can be found as needed.

 The parking lots at the Ray Atkeson Memorial Trail